budysutjijati/netsuite-codeceptjs/README.md

 Rest assured, I am exploring more streamlined methods to facilitate this process in the future.

-Next, create an .env file that contains the following environment variables:
+Next, create an .env file at the root directory that contains the following environment variables:

 ```
 NS_COMPANY_NAME=YOUR_COMPANY_LEGAL_NAME